 Cattle have two requirements for nutrition: Water and Energy.

 Energy can come from many different sources.
-The majority of their lives, our cattle enjoy a diet of hay grown at our farm, corn silage grown and processed in Massachusetts, and a vitamin and mineral mix.
+For the majority of their lives, our cattle enjoy a diet of hay grown at our farm, corn silage grown and processed in Massachusetts, and a vitamin and mineral mix.
 All ruminant animals require what is called forage or roughage (hay, grass, etc.).
 These foods give them energy and help to maintain their internal body temperature.
-Corn silage is just a fancy word for corn and cornstalks that have been harvested and fermented.
+Corn silage is just a fancy word for corn and corn stalks that have been harvested and fermented.
 Corn silage has a high moisture level and is very digestible for cattle.
 It also provides a lot of energy which is needed in the cold winter months in New England.
 Our beef cattle are also given cracked corn for the last 3 months before harvesting.
-This helps to ensure a well marbled (and tasty) meat!
+This helps to ensure a well-marbled (and tasty) meat!

-You can purchase our farm-raised beef at our Farm Store in frozen variety and individual packages, in limited quantities.
-If you are interested in purchasing beef from us, please contact us.
-The Farm Store hours are listed on the footer at the bottom of this page.
+You can purchase our farm-raised beef at our Farm Stand in frozen, individual packages.
+Our meats are also available in bundles and bulk packages.
+Farm stand hours are listed on the footer at the bottom of this page.

 To learn more about the various cuts of beef and how to cook them, please refer to the beef cuts chart.